Frequently Asked Questions

-A: Please contact the Distributor with which you made your purchase.
-Like all purchases, all returns also go through our Distributors.
+A: Please contact the Distributor from whom you made your purchase.
+Like all purchases, all returns go through our Distributors.

 A: We offer free NFPA 1851 Trainings to walk you through cleaning your gear.
 Begin by taking our brief Routine Gear Cleaning and Routine Gear Inspection trainings.
 These will give you the basics on maintaining your gear.
 If you're in need of more than just a spot cleaning, you will also then want to take our Advance Gear Cleaning training.

 PLEASE KEEP YOUR GEAR CLEAN!
 Learn more about carcinogens, toxins, and harmful particulates that cling to gear after structure fires.

 Here's a really great article that will hopefully further convince you why you need to keep your gear clean!
 Carolina Fire Journal: A Case for Clean Turnout Gear by John Gary

 Q: HOW LONG IS MY TURNOUT GEAR GOOD FOR?